nauticalsabre/PlayLister/README.md

 # Features that should be added

-- [ ] Actual button to confirm song transfer
+- [x] Remove formating from song names in treeview for better sorting (need to regex color codes in names though)
-- [ ] Safe guards to move files to not have hiccups when previewing song ingame that needs to be moved
+- [ ] Reverse category sorting in Treeviews
-- [ ] Remove formating from song names in treeview for better sorting
+- [ ] re-add windows support since its just path stuff